rocwg/note-kotlin/docs/tool-kotlin/07-Working-with-nullable-values.md

 Let’s see how you can use this operator to implement a function to print a shipping label with the person’s company address.
 7.5 repeats the declarations of all the classes—in Kotlin, they’re so concise that it’s not a problem.

-Listing 7.5.
-Using throw together with the Elvis operator
+::: info Listing 7.5.
+Using `throw` together with the Elvis operator

 ```kotlin
 class Address(val streetAddress: String, val zipCode: Int,